DawidIzydor/BenchmarkTestLibrary/README.md

 ## Summary

+The fastest implementation is SearchFirstAndLastIndex for large arrays and FindWithArray2 for the smallest arrays.
+It searches for the first and last index of each number and then finds the largest distance.
+On an evenly random distributed array of data it should run in O(n/4)

-The fastest implementations are FindWithArray for large arrays and FindWithArray2 for the smallest arrays.
-This is caused by comparing of maximum distance - in the FindWithArray method it happens only at the end at the cost of using a little bit more memory.
+Next is FindWithArray.
+The difference between small and large arrays in FindWithArray and FindWithArray2 is caused by comparing of maximum distance - in the FindWithArray method it happens only at the end at the cost of using a little bit more memory.
 FindWithArray2 needs to compare in each loop iteration thus being a little bit slower on bigger arrays but takes less  memory.

-The second fastests implementations are the Dictionary ones.
+Next are the Dictionary ones.
 They have a big advantage on FindWithArray - they can run on unknown data (FindWithArray and FindWithArray2 needs to know how much different values can ve expect).
 Due to using Dictionaries in which searching takes O(log(n)) time they are faster than using lists which have O(n) search time but of course slower than FindWithArray where the search time is O(1).

 The slowest implementations are the Base ones, as expected.